Be Prepared - Hurricane Season 2023

-- Put together an emergency kit and check emergency equipment, such as flashlights, generators, and storm shutters.
+- Put together an emergency kit: Check emergency equipment, like flashlights, generators, and storm shutters.

-- Write or review your family emergency plan: Keep a copy of this plan in your emergency supplies kit or another safe place where you can access it in the event of a disaster.
+- Write or review your family emergency plan: Keep a copy of the plan in your emergency supply kit or another safe place where you can access it in the event of a disaster.

-- Be aware of Special Needs shelters: Lee County offers a Special Needs Program for those who live in a home and/or area that is not safe from storm surge or wind and have no other safe place to go.
-For more information and to register, visit LeeEOC.com.
-Registrations must be renewed yearly and made early – registration must occur before Lee County enters the five-day forecast cone of a storm.
+- Be aware of Special Needs shelters: Lee County offers a Special Needs Program for those who live in an area not safe from storm surges or wind and have no other place to go.
+For more information or to register, visit LeeEOC.com.
+Registrations must be renewed annually.
+Registration must occur before Lee County enters the five-day forecast cone of a storm.

-- Review your insurance policies to ensure that you have adequate coverage for your home and personal property.
+- Review your insurance policies: Ensure you have adequate coverage for your home and personal property.

-- Know where to get your emergency information.
-Sign up for the AlertLee system (alertlee.com) to receive targeted emergency mass notifications from County officials.
-Follow the City, CCPD, and CCFD on social media.
-Monitor local media outlets.
+- Know where to get your emergency information: Follow the City on social media and monitor local media outlets.
+Sign up for the AlertLee system to receive free emergency notifications from City and County officials.
+For details, visit www.capecoral.gov/AlertLee.

-Remember, it only takes one event to devastate a community, so before a storm forms is the best time to get yourself and your family prepared.
+Remember, it only takes one event to devastate a community, so the best time to get yourself and your family prepared is before a storm forms.

 * Personal Preparedness